Domodan/alx-system_engineering-devops/0x02-shell_redirections/README.md

 `14-findthatword`
 > The script display lines containing the pattern “root” from the file `/etc/passwd`
 ---
-`101-symbolic_link_permissions`
+`15-countthatword`
-> The script changes the owner and the group owner of _hello to vincent and staff respectively.
+> The script display the number of lines that contain the pattern “bin” in the file `/etc/passwd`.
 ---
 `102-if_only`
 > The script changes the owner of the file hello to betty only if it is owned by the user guillaume.